Metempsychosis (Yokoyama Taikan): History

-In a break from his usual practice, Yokoyama Taikan undertook detailed preliminary studies for Metempsychosis, drafting moti both a preparatory sketch and a practice roll (now in the collection of the Yokoyama Taikan Memorial Hall).
+In a break from his usual practice, Yokoyama Taikan undertook detailed preliminary studies for Metempsychosis, drafting both a preparatory sketch and a practice roll (now in the collection of the Yokoyama Taikan Memorial Hall).
 For half a year from March 1923 he worked on the final scroll; over eighty metres of silk were used in the process.
 The final forty metre scroll was first displayed at the tenth Inten exhibition, which opened on 1 September 1923.
 Just hours later the exhibition closed due to the Great Kantō earthquake, which struck at 11:58.
 The artist is said to have recovered the scroll himself.
 Several months later the painting went on display in Kyōto.
 Acclaimed a masterpiece, it has been frequently exhibited and studied ever since and a full-size facsimile edition has been published.
 Yet, according to James Cahill, the painting, "hailed in its time as a masterwork ... from [a] more critical viewpoint might be seen as misusing the handscroll form by offering less of interesting visual material per running foot than handscrolls traditionally had offered".